Five Power Defence Arrangements: History

+In line with the FPDA Joint Communiqué of 16 April 1971, two councils, the Joint Consultative Council and the Air Defence Council, were established.
+The Joint Consultative Council provided a forum for regular consultations at the senior official-level on matters relating to the defence arrangements.
+The Air Defence Council was responsible for the functioning of the Headquarters Integrated Air Defence System (HQIADS).

+With the expansion and complexity of FPDA exercises and the move towards joint and combined exercises over the years, the two councils were amalgamated in terms of their functions and tasks as well as memberships to improve the management and coordination of FPDA activities.
+The merged Council was named the FPDA Consultative Council (FCC).

+Air defence

+During the early years of FPDA, the arrangements were focused on the air defence of Malaysia and Singapore.
+Commander IADS held the responsibility and authority for operational air defence.
+By 1990, Malaysia and Singapore’s military capacity progressed, and the FPDA’s focus shifted towards training and support.

+The FPDA based at RMAF Butterworth under the command of an Australian Air Vice-Marshal (2-star).
+RMAF Butterworth, was under the control of the Royal Australian Air Force until 1988, and is now run by the Royal Malaysian Air Force but hosts rotating detachments of aircraft and personnel from all five countries.

+Area defence system

 In 1981, the five powers organised the first annual land and naval exercises.
 Since 1997, the naval and air exercises have been combined.

+In the 1990s, land exercises were added to the exercise programme and by 2000 the FPDA was actively pursuing the development of a capability for joint and combined operations in which air defence would contribute only as part of broader air, land, and maritime operations.

 In 2001, HQ IADS was redesignated Headquarters Integrated "Area" Defence System.
 It now has personnel from all three branches of the armed services, and co-ordinates the annual five-power naval and air exercises, while moving towards the fuller integration of land elements.
 An annual FPDA Defence Chiefs' Conference (FDCC) is hosted by either Malaysia or Singapore, and is the highest military professional forum of the FPDA and serves as an important platform for dialogue and exchange of views among the Defence Chiefs.
 There is also a Five Powers Defence Arrangements Ministerial Meeting (FDMM).

 John Moore, then Minister of Defence of Australia said, "As an established multilateral security framework, the FPDA has a unique role in Asia.
 It is of strategic benefit to all member nations and, in Australia's view, to the wider Asia-Pacific region."
 Malaysia's CDF, former General (GEN) Tan Sri Dato' Sri Zulkifeli Bin Mohd Zin concurred: "We can help each other... and cooperate with one another."

-In the latest New Zealand defence White Paper released in June 2016, it was outlined that given New Zealand was a longstanding member of the Five Power Defence Arrangements, it would, "meet its commitments should Malaysia or Singapore be subject to a military attack."
+In the June 2016 New Zealand defence White Paper, it was outlined that given New Zealand was a longstanding member of the Five Power Defence Arrangements, it would, "meet its commitments should Malaysia or Singapore be subject to a military attack."